comboshreddies/kubectl-tks/README.md

 If you get tired of writing a full kubectl line every time you can use shortcuts.

-If there are parts of scripts that you use that are frequently repeated instead of
+If there are parts of scripts that you use frequently, instead of writing same every time
 ```console
 "kubectl -n {{k8s_namespace}} exec {{k8s_pod}} -c nginx  -- env > {{k8s_pod}}.env"
 ```